 - Then rest without milk removal for 30 mins

 - Repeat these steps at least three times throughout your waking hours.
-While doing this method it’s also important that you drink lots of water.
+While doing this method, it’s also vital that you drink lots of water.

-Try to sleep during the day when your baby sleeps and in the night when they sleep as well.
-Getting at least five hours of uninterrupted sleep a day if it is possible for you.
-Make sure that there is enough darkness or complete darkness while sleeping so that melatonin can be released which helps with milk production.
+Try to sleep during the day when your baby sleeps and at night when they sleep.
+Get at least five hours of uninterrupted sleep a day if it is possible for you.
+Make sure that there is enough darkness while sleeping to release melatonin, which helps with milk production.

-If you baby is awake at night and demand for breastfeeding, try different nursing positions where you can have more release from pressure on your breasts such as lying down.
-You may realize that this way will help better than being seated or reclining back against something like a pillow.
-As long as you put your breast correctly in the baby’s mouth, you can let the baby feed himself while you can keep sleeping.
+If your baby is awake at night and demands breastfeeding, try different nursing positions where you can have more release from pressure on your breasts, such as lying down.
+You may realise this way will help better than sitting or reclining back against something like a pillow.
+As long as you put your breast correctly in the baby’s mouth, you can let the baby feed himself while you can get some shut-eye.

-Never forget to drink plenty of fluids (water, fruit juice and herbal tea) to stay hydrated and make sure your diet is healthy (full of protein, calcium and vitamins).
+Never forget to drink plenty of fluids (water, fruit juice and herbal tea) to stay hydrated and ensure your diet is healthy (full of protein, calcium and vitamins).
 You can try to add on these food below to produce more milk:

-- Brewer’s yeast: Ideally, every nursing mum should consume at least 250 mg of it per day (one tablespoon).
+- Brewer’s yeast: Ideally, every nursing mum should consume at least 1-2 tablespoons of brewer’s yeast per day.
 It provides an abundance of B-complex vitamins which help to increase milk production.
-It also contains a significant amount of the mineral chromium that is important for lactation as well as being effective against premenstrual syndrome symptoms such as depression, irritability and mood swings.
-Moreover, it have been used for centuries because they boost immune system function so you can stay healthy all year round!
+It also contains a significant amount of the mineral chromium, which is important for lactation and effective against premenstrual syndrome symptoms such as depression, irritability and mood swings.
+Moreover, it has been used for centuries because they boost immune system function so you can stay healthy all year round.

-- Wheat germ: If the above yeast does not appeal to your taste buds try consuming wheat germ instead.
+- Wheat germ: If the above yeast does not appeal to your taste buds, try consuming wheat germ instead.
 One tablespoon daily will do just fine too.
-Wheatgerm is a good source of protein and essential fatty acids which are necessary if you want to boost your milk supply.
-It is also a great natural energy booster as it contains B vitamins, vitamin E and magnesium.
+Wheatgerm is a good source of protein and essential fatty acids, which are necessary if you want to boost your milk supply.
+It is also a great natural energy booster, containing B vitamins, vitamin E and magnesium.

-- Fenugreek tea: This is a great herbal tonic that has been used for centuries if moms want to have more milk.
-It contains phytoestrogens and lignans (phytochemicals) which are known to help improve your prolactin levels through stimulation of estrogen receptors in mammary tissue.
+- Fenugreek tea: This is an excellent herbal tonic used for centuries if mothers want to have more milk.
+It contains phytoestrogens and lignans (phytochemicals), which help improve your prolactin levels by stimulating estrogen receptors in mammary tissue.
 It should be consumed in the first few weeks since it takes time for these phytochemicals to accumulate in the body.

-All of these above are great source of nutrition for nursing mums to increase your milk supply.
-Remember that you have the right to ask your doctor or pharmacist if there is anything in these products which might be harmful for breastfeeding babies since they are usually more sensitive than adults.
+All of these above are excellent sources of nutrition for nursing mums to increase your milk supply.
+Remember that you have the right to ask your doctor or pharmacist if there is anything in these products that might harm breastfeeding babies since they are usually more sensitive than adults.

-As a nursing mothers, you should wear comfortable bras that are easy to use during feedings.
-The above suggested one is a good suggestion to boost your milk production because you can do other things while feeding or exclusively pumping.
-As an added bonus, it also allows easy access for massaging and stimulating letdowns which help boost lactation even more!
+As a nursing mother, you should wear comfortable bras that are easy to use during feedings.
+The hands-free type is an excellent suggestion to boost your milk production because you can do other things while feeding or exclusively pumping.
+As a bonus, it also allows easy access to massaging and stimulation which help boost lactation even more.

-If you have given lots of efforts to boost your milk supply but you still do not have enough milk for your little one, it is high time to go see a lactation consultant.
-They will help you with your existing routine and give practical tips on how to have more milk in the shortest time possible and even disease control.
+If you have made lots of efforts to boost your milk supply but still do not have enough milk for your little one, it is high time to see a lactation consultant.
+They will help you with your existing routine and give practical tips on having more milk in the shortest time possible and even disease control.

-After all, every baby has her own needs when it comes to breastfeeding and what works for one may not work for another.
-In the early days, one has enough milk from their mother but others need extra milk.
+After all, every baby has needs regarding breastfeeding, and what works for one may not work for another.
+In the early days, one has enough milk from their mother, but others need extra milk.
 Being stressed and losing weight would not help to increase your milk supply.
-Instead of giving up on breastfeeding or resorting to formula feeding (which can have its own set of health implications), try work on it and your breast milk could be naturally increased with enough sustenance for your little one.
+Instead of giving up on breastfeeding or resorting to formula feeding (which can have its health implications), try to work on it; your breast milk could be naturally increased with enough sustenance for your little one.
 Start with a healthy lifestyle and keep making an effort.